SJECollins/pixels-arcade/README.md

 ## 02/01

 Remove commented out code for menu and unused social media links.
 Need to revisit menu in the header - some sort of drop down??
 A search?
 We'll see

+## 16/01

+Added menu to header for all pages for quicker navigation.